op-de-kop/op-de-kop/src/en-US/index.md

 ## Courses September - December 2023
 **Wednesday**

+New acrobats are welcome to join in January.
+We will provide the details on this website in a few weeks time.

 The Wednesday acrobatics class is designed for individuals with a considerable amount of acrobatics experience.
 We provide a range of L-base and standing tricks and exercises to enhance your acrobatics practice.